Master Services Agreement (MSA)

 1. Service Description(s)

 b.
-Business Lines –a Voyant managed hosted PBX voice service with local and long distance calling and call control features, with service provided via Analog interface, IP Phone, or soft client.
+Hosted Communications – a Voyant managed cloud PBX voice service with local calling and service features, with service provided via Analog interface, IP Phone, or soft client.
 One (1) individual telephone number provided per voice seat, regardless of type.
 The following features are included with standard pricing: extension dialing, set of call features based on type of voice seat selected, voice web portal.
-Optional features include but are not limited to: enhanced 911 service, hunt group and series completion, auto attendant, voice messaging, receptionist console, call center, additional telephone numbers, audio conferencing, video conferencing.
-Optional features involve additional charges.
+Additional features include but are not limited to: metered long distance, unmetered long distance, enhanced 911 service, hunt group and series completion, auto attendant, voice messaging, receptionist console, call center, additional telephone numbers, audio conferencing, video conferencing, instant messaging and presence.
+Additional features may involve additional charges.

 c.
 Audio Conferencing – an on-demand audio conferencing service with no reservation required for multi-participant audio meetings.
 Audio conference control is provided through touch-tone commands on the phone.